snoopwpf/snoopwpf/README.md

 ## Why can't I snoop .NET 4.0 and 4.5.0 applications?

 Well, you can!
 You will just need to use Snoop 3.0.0 and earlier, in order to do so.
-As part of the process of moving to Visual Studio 2022, we have dropped support for .NET 4.0 and 4.5.0 applications.
+As part of the process of moving to Visual Studio 2022, support for .NET 4.0 and 4.5.0 applications was dropped.
-The minimum supported .NET version is 4.5.1 as of Snoop version 4.0.
+The minimum supported .NET version is 4.5.1 as of Snoop 4.0.
+The minimum supported .NET version is 4.5.2 as of Snoop 5.0.

 ## How do i build Snoop?